 Posts by Samuel E. Oliver III (Sam)

 Sam Oliver joined Freddie Mac in October 1992.
-He currently holds the position of Vice President of Single-Family Customer & Technology Data Offerings.
-His current responsibilities include leading strategic efforts designed to increase operational efficiency, improve risk management, and enhance customer satisfaction for Freddie Mac's Single Family Sourcing and Securitization business.
-This work includes co-chairing Freddie Mac's effort to support and implement the industry-wide Uniform Mortgage Data Program®.
+He currently holds the position of Vice President – Loan Advisor SuiteSM.
+His current responsibilities include leading the product development and product management functions for the Loan Advisor SuiteSM, Freddie Mac’s new end-to-end technology solution for loan production.
+This work also includes co-chairing Freddie Mac's effort to support and implement the industry-wide Uniform Mortgage Data Program®.
 Prior to his current assignment, Sam held a variety of program, product, and project leadership positions within Freddie Mac across the loan acquisition, loan servicing, securitization, and capital markets businesses.

 With the full adoption of the Uniform Loan Delivery Dataset (ULDD) today, Freddie Mac reaches a critical milestone of the Uniform Mortgage Data Program (UMDP) – the joint-GSE initiative to improve loan quality through consistent and standardized data.
 With the ULDD and the Uniform Appraisal Dataset (UAD) now in use, lenders nationwide are using a "common language" for the loans and appraisals they deliver to Freddie Mac and Fannie Mae.
 This is the culmination of several years of hard work, investment, and planning across the industry that we could not have accomplished without the collaboration and partnership of our customers, vendors, and appraisers.